21 November, 2024

 Satisfy your sweet tooth cravings with a local classic.
-Here’s where to find the best pineapple bun in Hong Kong.
+Here’s where to go for the best pineapple buns in Hong Kong.

 First thing’s first, how can you tell a good pineapple bun from the bad?
 Here are some expert tips to bear in mind (according to local food critics):

-- Check the (pineapple) crust.
+• Check the “pineapple” crust.
 Does it have those cracked, wrinkly lines?
-This is what you want to look for when it comes to a sufficiently crispy bun (yes please!).
+This is what you want to look for when it comes to a sufficiently crispy bun.

-- Press onto the bun.
+• Press onto the bun.
 Here you will check two things.
 Firstly, does it bounce back?
 If so, it means there’s enough bread in there, and not just air (that’s a good thing!).
 Second, does the crust fall off easily?
-If it does, unfortunately that means the crust and the bun don’t quite fit together (something you want to avoid).
+If it does, unfortunately that means the crust and the bun didn’t quite fuse together (something you want to avoid).

-Where To Find The Best Pineapple Bun In Hong Kong
+Read More: The Best Bakeries In Hong Kong

 Cheung Hing Coffee Shop

 A local staple in Happy Valley, this coffee shop has been around for 69 years.
 If you’re in the neighbourhood during the weekends, you won’t miss it as it’s always crowded with people outside waiting for a table.
-Millennials come for the retro interiors (“for the gram”), whereas older generations come for the famous pineapple buns.
+Instagrammers come for the retro interiors, whereas older generations come for the famous pineapple buns.
 The perfectly soft bun is coated with a crispy yet not crumbly crust.
-Never too sweet, every bite into this bun makes you long for more.
+Never too sweet, every bite into this bun makes you long for another.
 Loyal customers come from all over Hong Kong, and we can guarantee you will soon become one of them.

 Cheung Hing Coffee Shop, G/F, 9-11 Yik Yam Street, Happy Valley, Hong Kong, 2572 5097